AdmiralYuuShi/Frontend-HiringChannelApp-WithRedux/README.md

 ## About The Project

-The Hiring Channel App is a Restful API that contains data from Company and Engineer, which is made for Engineers to enter their profiles so that Companies can searching for Engineers that match their specifications.
+The Hiring Channel Web is a Website that contains data from Company and Engineer, which is made for Engineers to enter their profiles so that Companies can searching for Engineers that match their specifications.

 ### Built With